MTV Drumscape: Reception

-While Drumscape is deemed more realistic by some drummers, it lacks a scoring system to indicate success or failure making it comparable to DDR DVD Game.
+Drumscape lacks a scoring system to indicate success or failure making it comparable to DDR DVD Game.
 For this reason, compared to drumming games like DrumMania it has seen comparatively lackluster success.
-While Drumscape aims to be the only drum simulation game in North America (due to the U.S. patent, which extends into Canada), many arcades have imported DrumMania to much success.
-This has put strong pressure on those arcades insisting on treading the more legally safe path.
+While Drumscape claimed to be the only drum simulation game in North America (due to the U.S. patent, which extends into Canada), many arcades have imported DrumMania to much success.
+This put strong pressure on arcades insisting on treading the more legally safe path.

 Patents

-Drumscape was the first music game based on Devecka Enterprises' 1996 patents and it was released in 1997 prior to Konami's first Beat Mania game.
 Devecka Enterprises has claimed that its patents cover not only drumming games but all music games (including but not limited to Guitar Freaks, Guitar Hero, Rock Band, and Dance Dance Revolution), however because its concept is very basic and that prior non-patented MIDI drumsets have been used as training tools and as input, the patent's validity has been called into question.
 Outside of the United States, Devecka's patents have been successfully challenged due to these claims.
 Neither Devecka nor MTV, for example, have challenged Konami or other music game companies (such as Harmonix for its Rock Band series or Namco for its Taiko no Tatsujin drumming game).

 Within the United States, Devecka Enterprises has attempted to bar the legal licensing of DrumMania, a competitive and similar product that is more in line with traditional arcade games due to its ability to assign a score for player performance.
 Devecka's claim relies on its holding of the drum simulation game patent in the United States.

 Devecka Enterprises president, John Devecka, is a consultant for Red Octane and Activision which now owns all of Devecka Enterprises' US and international patents and produces the Guitar Hero series.
-All patents issued by the USPTO are presumed valid.